-A graduate of the UW-Madison, Anthony Shadid died in 2012 while crossing the Syrian border on a reporting assignment for the New York Times.
+A UW-Madison graduate, Anthony Shadid died in 2012 while crossing the Syrian border on a reporting assignment for the New York Times.
 He won two Pulitzer Prizes for his courageous and insightful foreign correspondence.
 Shadid sat on the ethics center’s advisory board and strongly supported its efforts to promote public interest journalism and to stimulate discussion about journalism ethics.

-“The best journalism is sometimes about footnotes, when we write small to say something big.” -Anthony Shadid in his leccture, The Truths We Tell: Reporting on Faith, War and the Fate of Iraq.
+“The best journalism is sometimes about footnotes, when we write small to say something big.” -Anthony Shadid in his lecture, The Truths We Tell: Reporting on Faith, War and the Fate of Iraq

 Shadid won the Pulitzer Prize for international Reporting in 2004 for his coverâge of the U.S. invasion of Iraq and the occupation that followed.
 He won the Pulitzer Prize again in 2010 for his coverâge of Iraq as the United States began its withdrawal.
 In 2007, he was a finalist for the Pulitzer Prize for his coverage of Lebanon and the war there with Israel.
 He has also received the Arthur Ross Award for Distinguished Reporting & Analysis onForeign Affairs (2009), the American Society of Newspaper Editors’ award for deadline writing (2004), the Overseas Press Club’s Hal Boyle Award for best newspâper or wire service reporting from abroad (2004) and the George Polk Award for foreign reporting (2003).